urbanjost/M_intrinsics/docs/intrinsics.md

    call printl( 'any true values?  any(b > a)  ', any(b > a )   )
    call printl( 'again by columns? any(b > a,1)', any(b > a, 1) )
    call printl( 'again by rows?    any(b > a,2)', any(b > a, 2) )
 contains
 !
-CONVENIENCE ROUTINE FOR PRINTING SMALL MATRICES
-   ! this is not specific to ANY() subroutine printl(title,a) use, intrinsic :: iso_fortran_env, only : &
+CONVENIENCE ROUTINE. this is not specific to ANY() subroutine printl(title,a) use, intrinsic :: iso_fortran_env, only : &
  & stderr=>ERROR_UNIT,&